antmicro/gerber2blend/docs/source/blendcfg.md

         ...

 custom_preset:
-    <<: *default
     SETTINGS:
-        FAB_DIR: fabrication_dir
         DPI: 1200
-        PRJ_EXTENSION: .kicad_pro
-        ...
 ```

-In `blendcfg.yaml presets`, only the fields that are modified need to be included in a new preset.
+In `blendcfg.yaml` presets, only the fields that are modified need to be included in a new preset.
 The remaining values are inherited from the default preset through mapping merges.